-The size of the European veterinary healthcare market is expected to be worth USD 11.79 billion in 2024 and USD 16.08 billion by 2029, growing at a CAGR of 6.4% from 2024 to 2029.
+The European veterinary healthcare market size was valued at USD 11.79 billion in 2024.
+The size of the market is expected to be worth USD 12.54 billion in 2025 and USD 20.60 billion by 2033, growing at a CAGR of 6.4% from 2025 to 2033.

 A few of the noteworthy companies operating in the European veterinary healthcare market profiled in this report are Merck & Co., Inc., Bayer AG, Boehringer Ingelheim GmbH, Cargill, Inc., Ceva Santé Animale, Novasep, Eli Lilly and Company, Koninklijke DSM N.V, Novartis AG, Nutreco N.V., Sanofi S.A., SeQuent Scientific Ltd., Virbac S.A., Vétoquinol S.A., and Zoetis Inc.